symfony/symfony-docs/reference/configuration/security.rst

             ),
         ));

+.. _reference-security-http-digest:

 HTTP-Digest Authentication
 --------------------------

-To use HTTP-Digest authentication you need to provide a realm and a key:
+To use HTTP-Digest authentication you need to provide a realm and a key, which is the random string that will be used to hash user's credentials.
+It's common to use the ``%secret%`` parameter defined in the ``app/config/parameters.yml``
+file:

 .. configuration-block::